 Town of Hillsboro

-The following was among actions taken at the Oct.
-2 meeting of the Hillsboro Town Council.
+The following were among actions taken at the July 18 meeting of the Hillsboro Town Council.
 For more information, call 668-6066.

 BILLS -- The council voted unanimously to begin its first computerized billing system for water and trash services, and to send bills out monthly to town residents instead of quarterly.

 The new system went into effect immediately.
 Bills for water and trash collection will be due at the beginning of each month.

 The computer program for the billing system was designed by Councilman Leonard Thill with help from Town Treasurer Glenn Roberts and Water Commissioner Richard Shirley.
 It allows the town, for the first time, to easily monitor the accounts of its households.

 Until now, handwritten bills were sent to Hillsboro's roughly 50 homeowners, indicating the monthly charge but leaving it to residents to figure how much was due each quarter.